Writing & Sorting Recipes

 Review recipes for accuracy and make corrections as needed.
-Below are some helpful tips.
+See additional Recipe Writing Tips (PDF).

-1. List ingredients in order of use and make sure all ingredients are accounted for in the directions.
+1. List ingredients in order used and make sure all ingredients are included in the directions.

-2. Abbreviate measurements in the ingredients list using standard abbreviations (see right).
-Spell them out in the directions.
+3. Abbreviate measurements in the ingredients list (see standard abbreviations), but spell them out in the directions.

 4. Check for consistency of names, ingredients, etc., e.g., don’t use “1 c. butter” on some recipes and “2 sticks butter” on others.

-- Be consistent with spellings of names, titles, etc. (e.g., avoid using both Registered Nurse and R.N. or both Bill Jones and William Jones for the same contributor).
+- Be consistent with spellings of names, titles, etc. ( R.N. vs. Registered Nurse or Bill Jones v.s.
+William Jones).
+This affects the index of contributors.

-- One extra line may be included FREE (town, department, title, etc.) with each contributor name.
-More than two lines will be considered a recipe note and incur an extra charge.
+- Two extra lines may be included FREE (town, department, in memory of, title, etc.) with each contributor name.
+Additional content is considered a recipe note and incurs an extra charge.

-- If using typensave®, do NOT include any additional information (second name, town, department, title, etc.) on the same line as the contributor name.
-Put additional information on separate lines.
-Multiple information on one line affects our ability to create an accurate contributor index.
+- If using typensave®, DO NOT include any additional information (second name, town, department, title, etc.) on the same line as the contributor name.
+Put additional info on separate lines.
+This enables us to create an accurate index of contributors.
 See example below.

-- If some recipes have multiple contributor names, and you request a contributor index, only the first name will appear in the index.
+- For recipes with multiple contributor names, only the first name will appear in a index of contributors.

 Sorting into Categories & Subcategories